-- b) If, within 30 days of receipt of this advice, the Applicant objects to an assessment made by FOS in accordance with paragraph a), FOS will review the matter if FOS is satisfied that the Applicant's objection may have substance.
+- b) If, within the timeframe provided by FOS, the Applicant objects to an assessment made by FOS in accordance with paragraph a), FOS will review the matter if FOS is satisfied that the Applicant's objection may have substance.
 If so: - (i) FOS will inform the other parties involved in the Dispute; - (ii) all parties will be given an opportunity to provide submissions; - (iii) all parties will be provided with copies of each other's submissions; and - (iv) FOS will review the matter and provide the parties with FOS's final decision referred to as a Jurisdictional Decision this will set out the reasons for the decision.